kempsterrrr/specialk/README.md

 🚨 Note: Going forward, you can just rebuild the web app using `bun run build`.

-### 3️⃣ **Local Chain Forking**
+### 3️⃣ **Local Chain Forking**.

-For local development with a chain fork, you'll need to configure RPC URLs and run two commands in separate terminals:

 #### Environment Setup

-Create a `.env` file with the required RPC URLs:
+Create a `.env` file by copying `.env.example`.
+If you want non-rate-limited access, replace the RPC endpoints there with your own, otherwise, use the defaults.

 ```bash
 # Copy and customize based on your available RPC endpoints